General

 The service providers must hold a license directly with CME Group for Category 3 Use of CME Term SOFR.
 Whilst a client of such a service does not require a License with CME Group to access the service, they may require a License with CME Group depending on their use.

-Where a Category 1 or Category 2 licensee provides client valuations, interest rates, pricing information, or similar calculations related to the Category 1 or Category 2 Products executed with the client, this activity does not require a Category 3 license.
+Where a Category 1 or Category 2 Licensee provides a client valuations, interest rates, pricing information or similar calculations related to the Category 1 or Category 2 Products executed with the client, this activity does not require a Category 3 license.
 For the avoidance of doubt, a Category 3 license is only required where such a service is provided by a service provider that is not a direct party to the transactions being managed by the service.

-The licensing Terms and Conditions and Benchmark Data Fees can be found on the following CME Group Information License Agreement webpage.
+The licensing Terms and Conditions and Benchmark Information Fees can be found on the following CME Group Information License Agreement webpage.

 We encourage market participants to engage with CME Group Data Sales to help with any licensing needs.

-8. Why is use of CME Term SOFR in derivatives restricted?
+8. Why is use of CME Term SOFR restricted?

 Our policy is to limit the use of CME Term SOFR Reference Rates to avoid overly detracting from volumes in the underlying SOFR-linked derivatives, that are relied upon to construct CME Term SOFR rates.